mhvis/whitelink/deploy/README.md

 ## Notes

-When using Azure virtual network firewall, don't forget to add a role assignment to the network security group for the app/service principal.
+When using Azure virtual network firewall, don't forget to add a role assignment in Azure portal to the network security group for the app/service principal.